skinny85/eol-blog/content/articles/2025/jilt-1_9_and_others_released.md

 to any of the classes
 (or interfaces) it generated.

-However, that's not ideal if the property in the class being built contained some JavaDocs, since the information contained in them will be missing from the generated Builder code.
+However, that's not ideal if the property in the class being built already had some JavaDocs, since the information contained in those JavaDocs will be missing from the generated Builder code.

 For that reason, version `1.9` changes that behavior, and copies any JavaDoc present on the property to the setter method of the generated Builder for that property.